bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 So one of the reasons is that people are using the Bitcoin Core wallet in some automated systems.
 So if you're running a Bitcoin ATM, you may have some really old software that does not know that RBF exists, maybe because it's really old, and it might get confused if it's turned on by default.
 So for those kind of systems you don't want to change things too quickly.
-But I think it's been five years now so might be a good time
+But I think it's been five years now so might be a good time to switch to default.

 Aaron van Wirdum: 00:31:24

-to switch to default.
+That should be enough time.

 Sjors Provoost: 00:31:26